-Syntax no_literal_pool Description Use this option for code that should run from to read data, only to execute code.
-Use this option for code that should run from a memory region where it is not allowed to read data, only to execute code.
+Description Use this option for code that should run from a memory region where it is not allowed to read data, only to execute code.

 When this option is used, the linker will use the MOV32 pseudo instruction in a mode-changing veneer, to avoid using the data bus to load the destination address.
 The option also means that libraries compiled with this option will be used.

-The optionno_literal_pool is only allowed for ARMv7-M cores.
-See also no_literal_pool, page 281.
-X To set this option, use Project>Options>Linker>Extra Options.
+The option --no\literal\pool is only allowed for ARMv6-M and ARMv7-M cores.